oBreak/oB-recon/README.md

 - Scan 4 - Quick ping sweep.
 Tries 1 ping per target with .5s delay.
 If no response, it skips to the next target.
 This scan works on Mac, I don't believe it works on Windows.
 Would need to edit the argument flags.
+- Scan 5 - Scan for NetBIOS port (139) to determine possible responder targets.
+- Scan 6 - Scan for LLMNR resolutions to determine possible responder targets.
+**DOES NOT WORK YET**

 Scan results are found in the `/out/` directory